e0ipso/e0ipso.github.io/_posts/2021-09-14-progressive-decoupling-made-easy.md

 <a href="https://mateuaguilo.com/assets/documents/new-standard-progressive-decoupling.pdf">Slides available here</a>.

 <p>Decoupling separates the system that stores the content from how that content is displayed on other independent systems.
-This can come with many benefits but also some downsides and tradeoffs. <a href="https://www.lullabot.com/articles/should-you-decouple" target="_blank">Go in with both eyes open as you decide whether to decouple or not</a>.</p>
+This can come with many benefits but also some downsides and tradeoffs.</p>

 <p>With progressive decoupling, you can get some of the benefits of decoupling while avoiding some of the downsides.</p>